£17,595 - £21,095 Price range

 MG GS passenger space

-The main reason you buy an on-road-focused SUV such as the GS over a hatchback is the increased passenger space and easier cabin access.
+The main reason you buy an on-road-focused SUV such as the MG GS over a hatchback is the increased passenger space and easier cabin access.
 The MG ticks those two boxes because it offers plenty of room for four adults and the middle rear seat isn’t as unusable as some rivals where the transmission tunnel eats away at legroom.

 The GS’s driver is also well catered for with a height-adjustable seat so you can have a great view over other road users.